ARMmbed/DAPLink/docs/PORT_BOARD.md

 * Add the name of the interface (as specified in the projects.yaml) to FIRMWARE_NAME_TO_BOARD_ID and associate it with the board ID

 * Add to TARGET_NAME_TO_BOARD_ID.
 What you use for the key will depend on whether your board is mbed enabled _and_ registered with mbed.org.
-	* If it is, the automated tests will build the target UART application on the fly using the RESTful Compile API.
-The source code is in an mbed.org git repository, and it will build the application in the cloud, download it to the PC, then download it to the target.
+	* If it is, the automated tests will build the target UART application on-the-fly in the cloud using the RESTful Compile API, download it to the PC, then download the resulting image to the target.
+(The source code for the application is in an mbed.org mercurial repository.)
+In this case, the dictionary key is the board name as registered in mbed.org.
 	* If it is not, you will need to build the UART application yourself and supply it to `test\run_tests.py` via --targetdir.
+In this case, the dictionary key is the application image filename sans extension.
 * You may need to update one or more other dictionaries.
 See comments in the code for guidance.

 See [Automated Tests](AUTOMATED_TESTS.md) for more information related to automated testing.